stackosofficial/ai-access-package/readme.md

 The following endpoints are set up within `initAIAccessPoint`:

 - **`POST /natural-request`**: Processes a natural language request and returns a response based on extracted parameters.
 This endpoint uses `runNaturalFunction` to interpret and execute various AI tasks.

+Example usage can be found in this repository: [@stackosofficial/skynet_accesspoint_example](https://github.com/stackosofficial/skynet_accesspoint_example)

 ---